Other Administrative Hearings.

 (b) Prior to any agency action in a contested case, the agency shall give the parties in the case an opportunity for a hearing without undue delay and notice not less than 15 days before the hearing.
-Notice to the parties shall include:
+Notice to the parties shall include all of the following:

-(2) A reference to the particular sections of the statutes and rules involved; and
+(2) A reference to the particular sections of the statutes and rules involved.

 (3) A short and plain statement of the facts alleged.